Executive Master of Nonprofit Administration (EMNA)

 Finally, through your capstone EMNA Field Project, you will apply the lessons you’ve learned in the program toward solving real business needs within your nonprofit organization.

-The Executive Master of Nonprofit Administration program accepts applications on a rolling, ongoing basis.
+The Executive Master of Nonprofit Administration program is currently accepting applications for admission with the following deadlines.
 There is limited space in this program.
 We encourage applying as soon as possible for admission to the summer cohort.

 |4||Mar.
 17 — Irish Express|

 A Notre Dame graduate business education: A lesson in ROI.

 The Notre Dame Executive Master of Nonprofit Administration affords one of the best graduate degree returns on investment in the country, aided by merit-based fellowships and the EMNA program’s partnerships with nonprofit employers.

 - The Paul D. Coverdell Peace Corp Fellowship—a $10,500 award—honors those who have served in the Peace Corps and who seek to gain employment in the nonprofit sector after leaving the Corps.